marcelus20/jvalidators/README.md

 mvn clean install
 ```

-After doing the abobve steps, you will be able to import this lib into your project:
+After doing the above steps, you will be able to import this lib into your project:
 ```xml
     <dependency>
       <groupId>com.marcelus.validators</groupId>